My common sense will totally try and contradict the still, small voice. Every time…every stinkin’ time.

 A doorway into trust.

-And that dear friends is the ultimate goal.
+And that dear friends is the ultimate goal, the ultimate God Dare.
 Knowing and believing every day that He has my best interests at heart.

 If I were to really go bungee jumping I’d want to be absolutely certain that the person in charge knows what he is doing and has taken all the proper safety measures.
 As I step out on the edge of the cliff, I’d have to pray the cords are tight and the harness is fastened correctly before I take that bungee plunge.
 Holding my breath and squeezing my eyes shut I count to three and jump.
 So far, He’s always been there to catch me.